backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/SAM.md

 - *Only two commands to deploy to AWS*
 - SAM can use *CodeDeploy to deploy Lambda functions*
 - SAM can help you to run Lambda, API Gateway, DynamoDB **locally**
+	- `sam local start-lambda`
+		- Starts a local endpoint that emulates AWS Lambda.
+		- We can do automated tests against this endpoint.
+	- `sam local invoke`
+		- Invoke Lambda function with payload *once* and *quit after invocation completes*.
+		- Helpful for generating test cases

 - SAM Deployment Process
 	- ![[attachments/Pasted image 20220527111606.png]]